This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-An electrophysiology study (EPS) is a test to show the electrical activity in your heart.
+An electrophysiology study (EPS) is a test of the electrical activity in your heart.
 Your heart's electrical system controls your heartbeat.
 A problem with your heart's electrical system may lead to abnormal heartbeats.
-EPS helps caregivers find the area in your heart causing abnormal heartbeats.
+EPS helps healthcare providers find the area in your heart causing abnormal heartbeats.

 - You feel dizzy or lightheaded.

 - You feel new or more palpitations in your chest, neck, or throat.

 - The area the catheter was put in is red, warm, swollen, or draining pus.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

 - Medicines may be given to strengthen and regulate your heartbeat.
 Ask your healthcare provider for more information about these and other medicines you may need.